Pain in Lower Back, Burning & Numbness Sensation traveling from buttocks down the back of your legs.

 People affected with severe sciatica needs surgical treatment which has it’s own side effects, people above 60 years of age face more problems in the surgical process.
 But,

 We at "Live With Yoga" treats Sciatica with Iyengar Yoga with No Pain and No Surgery.

-Sciatica can be caused by a number of reasons which affects the spine and sciatic nerve of the body.
+Sciatica can be caused by a number of reasons which affect the spine and sciatic nerve of the body.
 Some of the common causes of the sciatica are :

-- Slipped Disc or Herniated Disc - It is the most common cause of sciatica as about 90% of sciatica patients are known to be affected from a slipped disc.
+- Slipped Disc or Herniated Disc - It is the most common cause of sciatica as about 90% of sciatica patients are known to be affected by a slipped disc.